The Mountains of Jotunheimen

 Photographing the Mountains of Jotunheimen

 As an aside, those with an interest in Norway’s religious history could take a look at 'Lomskyrkja' (the stave church in the village of Lom).
-Dating back to the 12th century this is one of the most impressive stave churches in the country.
+Dating back to the 12th century the structure is one of the most impressive stave churches in the country.
 Lom was an important stopover for pilgrims at that time.
 Archaeological excavations in 1973 unearthed more than 2000 coins and a love message with carved runes on a stick.
 The church is also home to the largest collection of paintings found in any Norwegian church, most of them by Eggert Munch.

 Completely Useless Facts about the Mountains of Jotunheimen